Masterpiece Story: Henri Matisse, Harmony in Red

-Harmony in Red was called by Matisse a “decorative panel” and it was intended for the dining room in the Moscow mansion of Shchukin.
-The painting was ordered as “Harmony in Blue,” but Matisse was dissatisfied with the result, and so he painted it over with his preferred red.
+Harmony in Red was called by Matisse a “decorative panel” and it was intended for the dining room in the Moscow mansion of Sergei Shchukin.
+The painting was originally commissioned as Harmony in Blue, but Matisse was dissatisfied with the result, and so he painted it over with his preferred red.

-“Where I got the color red—to be sure, I just don’t know, I find that all these things . . . only become what they are to me when I see them together with the color red.” – Matisse once remarked.
+Where I got the color red—to be sure, I just don’t know, I find that all these things . . . only become what they are to me when I see them together with the color red.

 The color selection generates a feeling of warmth and comfort while contrasting richly and intensely.
 In affirming the flatness of the color, the artist managed to create within it the impression of space.
 All the elements of the painting make the impression of a single whole.

 The motif of a room decorated with vases, fruits, and flowers appeared often in Matisse’s works.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.